elefevre/lost-in-transation/README.md

 How to contribute
 -----------------
-If you are interested in contributing a translation to the [code](java_plain_old), please provide a Pull Request that introduces a new directory, with a appropriate name, containing a single implementation.
+If you are interested in contributing a translation to the [code](java_plain_old), please fork the repository and introduce a new directory with a appropriate name, containing a single implementation.
+Feel free to provide multiple implementations in separate directories.

 The implementation should be runnable with minimal effort.
-Please include instructions for executing the code.
+Please include instructions for executing the code, as well as any libraries or other additional files necessary to compile and run.

-If the implementation requires libraries or other additional files, please include them as well, license permitting.
+Once done, please drop me a note with a link to your repository.
+A Pull Request is also fine, although I probably won't merge it, as I'd like to refrain people from reading alternative implementations before they get to coding.

 The why
 -------